 Howick plans, agreements and reports

-The Howick Local Board Plan is the guiding document for the local board, and is its strategic three-year plan to outline the communities' priorities and preferences.
+The Howick Local Board Plan is its strategic three-year plan outlining the community's priorities.

 The local board agreement sets out the local board's budget and funding for activities and performance measures for the financial year.